 Ticket #567.
 Create an entry on hosts file with the ip address of lan or the first inerface ip without a gateway if lan is not present.

-#2 Updated by Seth Mos about 10 years ago
+#2 Updated by Seth Mos over 10 years ago

 On a snapshot from 2010-05-16 it only writes the localhost entry.

 running system_hosts_generate(); manually from the command page works and generates the proper file.
 After a reboot the file only contains the localhost entry